 Dunja Lavrova’s vintage-flavoured “Vinyl Grooves for Violin” programme consists of the sort of short pieces for violin and piano one finds on old American records.
-It features transcriptions of jazz standards, big band and classics such as “Pale Moon”, “Easy to love”, “Old Folks at Home”, “Deep River” as well as many others.
-There are also various arrangements of Gershwin’s compositions (including “American in Paris” and “Porgy and Bess” suite), as well as music of similar genre written by 20th century composers specifically for violin and piano (such as C.C.White’s “Levee Dance”, R.Bennett’s “Hexapoda” suite and C.Bolling’s “Suite for Violin and Jazz piano”).
+It features transcriptions of jazz standards, big band and classics made by classical violinists of the 20th century, including classics such as “Pale Moon”, “Easy to love”, “Old Folks at Home”, “Deep River” and many others.
+There are also various arrangements of Gershwin’s compositions (including “American in Paris” and “Porgy and Bess” suite) by Jascha Heifetz, as well as music of similar genre written by 20th century composers specifically for violin and piano (such as C.C.White’s “Levee Dance”, R.Bennett’s “Hexapoda” suite and C.Bolling’s “Suite for Violin and Jazz piano”).
 The selection also includes tangos by Carlos Gardel, Astor Piazzolla and Albeniz, as well as own original arrangements/ renditions by Dunja, music from the movies and more popular classics.

 Classically trained at world renowned music institutions- Yehudi Menuhin School and Royal College of Music - Dunja has been performing as a soloist for many years and has won numerous awards, most notably the Tagore Gold Medal, which was presented to her by HRH Prince Charles.

 Apart from performing more traditional classical repertoire, Dunja equally enjoys and commits to performing the lighter selections and jazz arrangements.
 Dunja’s vinyl-record-inspired debut solo album, “My Dusty Gramophone” - a selection of miniature pieces popular during Golden Age of Violin era - includes some examples of that repertoire (you can hear some of them below).